Some results on the Orlicz space generated from a random normed module: Introduction

+The notion of a random normed module (briefly, an RN module) is a generalization of that of a normed space.
+The theory of random conjugate spaces for RN modules is crucial for the deep development of RN modules.
+In the last 20 plus years, both the theory of RN modules together with their random conjugate spaces and its applications have undergone a systematic and deep development (a comprehensive list of main results is included in \cite{Guo-JFA,Guo-recent}), in particular RN modules have been proved to be natural and universal model spaces for conditional risk measures in the recent years, see \cite{FKV1,FKV2,Guo-recent,GZZ}.

-under the canonical embedding mapping.
-This connection was established in Guo \cite{Guo-Xiamen,Guo-rep}.
-It unifies all the dual representation theorems of Lebesgue-Bochner function spaces (see \cite{Guo-rep}).
-Making use of this connection, Guo and Li \cite{Guo-Li} proved the James theorem in complete random normed modules; Guo, Xiao and Chen \cite{TXG-strict} established a basic strict separation theorem in random locally convex modules; Zhang and Guo \cite{Zhang-Guo} established a mean ergodic theorem on random reflexive random normed modules, and Wu \cite{Wu1} proved the Bishop-Phelps theorem in complete random normed modules endowed with the $(\varepsilon, \lambda)$-topology.
+In the course of the development of RN modules, the abstract $L^p$-space generated from an RN module is a powerful tool.
+Let $E$ be an RN module and $p\in [1,+\infty]$, then the $L^p$-space generated from $E$, denoted by $L^p(E)$, consists of the element in $E$ whose random norm is $L^p$-integrable (or essentially bounded if $p=+\infty$).
+Under the apparent norm induced from $L^p$, $L^p(E)$ is a normed space.
+Guo established in \cite{Guo-Xiamen,Guo-rep} a basic representation theorem which says that the classical conjugate space of $L^p(E)$ is isometrically and isomorphism to $L^q(E^\ast)$, namely the $L^q$-space generated from $E$'s random conjugate space $E^\ast$, where $1\leq p<+\infty$ and $q$ is the H\"{o}lder conjugate number of $p$.
+This theorem unifies all the dual representation theorems of Lebesgue-Bochner function spaces (see \cite{Guo-rep}).
+For the development of RN modules, this theorem bridges the $L^p$-space theory with the study of RN modules.
+Making use of this theorem, Guo and Li \cite{GL} proved the James theorem in complete RN modules; Guo, Xiao and Chen \cite{GXC} established a basic strict separation theorem in random locally convex modules; Zhang and Guo \cite{ZG} established a mean ergodic theorem on random reflexive RN modules, and Wu \cite{Wu} proved the Bishop-Phelps theorem in complete RN modules endowed with the $(\varepsilon, \lambda)$-topology.

-Orlicz spaces are a generalization of $L^p$ spaces.
-They share many useful properties with $L^p$ spaces, among which the most important is that, they are Banach spaces and admit nice duality.
-Recently, there is an increasing interest in Orlicz spaces theory in some topics in mathematical finance.
-Cheridito and Li \cite{Ch-Li1,Ch-Li2} studied convex risk measures defined on Orlicz spaces.
-Biagini and Frittelli \cite{Bia-Fri} indicated that Orlicz spaces can be used as the unified framework for utility maximization problems.
-Kupper and Vogelpoth \cite{KV} and Eisele and Taieb \cite{ET2} studied Orlicz type modules in the hope to use them in the study of conditional risk measures.
+It is well-known that the notion of Orlicz spaces is a generalization of $L^p$ spaces.
+Orlicz spaces share many useful properties with $L^p$ spaces, among which the most important is that, they are Banach spaces and admit nice duality.
+Please refer to \cite{ES,RR} for the Orlicz space theory.
+Considering the applications mentioned above of the abstract $L^p$-space to the study of RN modules, we naturally introduce and study the Orlicz space generated from an RN module.